The Bankrate promise

-Remember that your loan interest rate isn’t the only personal loan expense to be aware of.
-You should also check for other fees like origination fees, which can tack on as much as 6 percent to your loan amount.
+Remember that your loan’s interest rate isn’t the only personal loan expense to be aware of.
+You should also check for other fees like origination fees, which can tack on as much as six percent to your loan amount.
 To do this, take a look at a lender’s annual percentage rate — a measurement that includes interest, plus fees.
 Some lender will give you an estimated APR when you prequalify.

 The bottom line